SanBenitoRobotics6884/2020/README.md

 # 2020

 All code for FRC 6884 Deep-Space.
 This includes the full competition code as well as individual test projects.
-For each project, the java files are located
+For each project, the java files are located in '2020/<ProjectName>/src/main/java/frc/robot/'.
+All code is written in Java.

 ## Setup Instructions